shaefelinger/codepedia/src/JS4web/dom manipulation.md

 ### `.innerHTML`

 Each element has an `.innerHTML` property.
-This property, represents the markup of the element's content.
-We can use this property to:
+This represents the markup of the element's content.
+We can use this to:

 - get an element's (and all of its descendants!)
 HTML content
 - set an element's HTML content

 It retuns: it looks like a string.
-Technically, however, what it returns is called a `DOMString`.
+Technically, what it returns is called a **DOMString**.

-The `.innerHTML` property sets or returns the HTML content *inside* the selected element (i.e. between the tags).

 - https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML

 ### `.outerHTML`

-rarely used - Represents the HTML element itself, *as well as its children*.
+rarely used - Represents the **HTML element itself**, *as well as its children*.

 ```js
 <h1 id="pick-me">Greetings To <span>All</span>!</h1>